ome/omero-guide-ilastik/docs/ilastik_fiji.rst

     .. image:: images/ilastik9.png

 #.
-Note: Because in ilastik, the ``Simple Segmentatio` images have the values of 2 where there is an object and 1 for Background, we need to invert the image for Object Analysis in Fiji.
+Note: Because in ilastik, the ``Simple Segmentatio`` images have the values of 2 where there is an object and 1 for Background, we need to invert the image for object analysis in Fiji.
 The object analysis (done by the ``Analyze particles`` plugin) is done in order to create ROIs which can be saved to OMERO.

 #.
 Select ``Image > 8 bit``.
 This will convert the values in the image into either 0 (cells) or 255 (background).